Derrick1247/Practice-Repo-FA2021/flpoly_student.md

-## Student Name (or name you would preferred to be called)
+## Derrick Wilson

 ### Fall 2021

 DSBA student at [Florida Polytechnic University](https://www.floridapoly.edu) currently enrolled in:

-- Course
+- Intro to Data Science

-- Course 2
+- Intro to programming using Python

-- Course 3
+- Foundations of Academic Success

-- Course 4
+- Precalculus Algebra/Trigonometry

 **Hobbies:**

 I am _passionate about_:

-- Thing 1
+- I like reading

-- Thing 2
+- I honestly love working with my hands whether it is robotics, programming, or something as simple as reorganizing things.

 - Thing 3 as shown in this website <https://www.floridapoly.edu>